How To Get A Job On A Cruise Ship

 I can truly say that I was born with ‘sea legs’ since I spent the first 3 years of my life (from babyhood through my toddler years) on the ocean.

-For the most part we travelled along the southern coast of the US through to South America, via the Panama Canal, delivering goods like Del Monte bananas.
+For the most part, we traveled along the southern coast of the US through to South America via the Panama Canal, delivering goods like Del Monte bananas.

 I interviewed and landed the job after an intensive screening session with the head of recruitment for Princess.
 I worked onboard for about 4-6 months of each school year during all class breaks, the first 5 of my 10 years at sea.